lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/09-create-realm.md

-# Setup Keycloak Realm
+# Creating a Keycloak Realm for IoT Cluster
+This guide explains how to manually create a new Keycloak realm for your Industrie4.0 Kubernetes cluster.
+The realm will be used to authenticate users for services like the Kubernetes Dashboard via OIDC and 2FA.

-Login on the Keycloak Administration Console.
+## Accessing the Keycloak Admin Console
-In my case this is on `https://keycloak.iot.keutgens.be/` (only running in my LAN).
+Log in to the Keycloak Administration Console.
+In our setup, this is available at: `https://keycloak.iot.keutgens.be` (only LAN in my case)
-You will see the following items:

-## Manage Section
 | Section         | Description              |
 | :---            | :---                     |
 | Master (Realm)  | Default realm used to manage Keycloak itself.
 Contains admin users and system-level configuration. |